 The other day I posted audio recordings comparing the built in microphones on the Zoom H4n, Zoom H4, and Sony PCM-D50 digital audio recorders.
 Today I have some recordings made using two different external mics: an ElectroVoice RE50 dynamic mic and an AKG Perception 100 studio-style condensor.

-Zoom H4n with RE50 dynamic mic using mini input
+Zoom H4n with RE50 dynamic mic using mini input:

-Zoom H4n with AKG Perception mic using 48v phantom power and XLR input
+Zoom H4n with AKG Perception mic using 48v phantom power and XLR input:

-Zoom H4 with RE50 dynamic mic using XLR input
+Zoom H4 with RE50 dynamic mic using XLR input:

-Zoom H4 with AKG Perception mic using 48v phantom power and XLR input
+Zoom H4 with AKG Perception mic using 48v phantom power and XLR input:

 To my ear, the XLR inputs on both the original Zoom H4 and the Zoom H4n have far too much hiss to be used with a dynamic microphone like the RE50.
-On both devices, the original recording was very quiet (although the Zoom H4n recording was a bit louder), and when I boosted the volume using CoolEdit, the hiss become quite noticable.
+On both devices, the original recording was very quiet (although the Zoom H4n recording was a bit louder), and when I boosted the volume using CoolEdit, the hiss become quite noticeable.

 It would be nice to see tests that really show a signal to noise ratio.
 With Phantom power and without.
 I would recommend getting hold of a test oscillator run it at low mic level and set the mic pre so that you are recording 6dB below absolute digital 0 on each device.
 Shut down the oscillator and measure the noise.
 Then you will know how much noise you have rather than which system has the most pre-amp gain.
 Do the same with phantom power on.